 In 2012 I moved to Rio de Janeiro 🇧🇷 to co-found Nativoo as CTO.

 Nativoo, which is still live, is an AI-powered travel planner in your pocket.
 Our vision was to become an intelligent version of Tripadvisor: based on your preferences and usage, Nativoo creates custom itineraries in less than 5 seconds.
 The product leveraged an evolution of the AI technology that IActive developed.

 We raised money from Sbtur, a Brazilian travel group.
 After a 3-year attempt at a global plan, some countries were not working as good as we expected.
 We scaled back to just focus on the Brazilian market.
-Nativoo was eventually absorbed by Sbtur and I stayed with them for 6 months before leaving the company and Brazil.
+Nativoo was eventually absorbed by Sbtur where I stayed for 6 months to guarantee a smooth transition before leaving the company and Brazil.

 In 2016 I moved to San Francisco 🇺🇸 to co-found Vivo Fitness as CTO.

 Vivo started as a meditation app based on audio guides, like Calm or Headspace but with a social component.
 Over time, we pivoted into all of wellness and Vivo became a personal trainer and a nutritionist in your headphones.